So whether you eat or drink or whatever you do, do it all for the glory of God. (1 Corinthians 10:31 NIV)

-A couple of times Paul addresses what he calls disputable matters (Rom.
-14:1).
-These are things that are morally neutral, neither right or wrong.
-But some people, especially weaker believers, do consider them to be wrong.
-And for those people, participating in that activity would be wrong (Rom.
+But some people, especially weaker believers, did consider it to be wrong.
+And for those people, eating that meat would be wrong (Rom.
 14:23).
-Paul’s concern is that if a weaker believer sees a more mature believer participating in that activity, they might be tempted to participate as well.
-And it would be sin for them, thus wounding their conscience.
-So his advice to the mature believer is to abstain from the activity if you suspect it will hurt someone else, leading them into sin.
+Paul’s concern is that if a weaker believer sees a more mature believer eating meat sacrificed to an idol, or participating in any other disputable matter, they might be tempted to participate as well.
+And it would be a sin for them, thus wounding their conscience.
+So Paul’s advice to the mature believer is to act in love and abstain from any activity you suspect will hurt someone else, leading them into sin.

 Do Everything for the Glory of God